Martin Hohmann: Speech on German Unity Day 2003

 He attracted public attention with a speech on German Unity Day on 3 October 2003.
 He set out to repudiate the supposed accusation that during the Holocaust, the Germans were considered a "nation of perpetrators" (Tätervolk, a term which was later named German Un-Word of the Year by a jury of linguistic scholars).
-To his end, he alleges involvement of Jews in the 1917 Russian Revolution.
+He alleges involvement of Jews in the 1917 Russian Revolution.

 Hohmann starts from noting a strong sense of self-contempt among Germans and quotes Hans-Olaf Henkel, the vice president of the Federation of German Industry, who has stated that "Our original sin paralyzes the country".
 Hohmann thinks that an undue occupation with Germany's past—which he distinguishes from a necessary admission and remembrance of German crimes—lies behind discrimination against fellow-countrymen.
 Among examples, he mentions the refusal of German government officials to consider demanding compensations by Russia, Poland and the Czech Republic on behalf of forced German labourers in World War II, in the same way as Germany pays compensation for those they forced to labor camps.